SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Structuring/clock_domain.rst

      io.dataOut := area_clkB.buf1
    }

-In general, just use 2 filp-flops with dest-clock to prevent metastability. you can use  ``BufferCC(input: T, init: T = null, bufferDepth: Int = 2)`` provided by ``spinal.lib._`` instead.
+In general you can use 2 or more flip-flop driven by the destination clock domain to prevent metastability.
+The ``BufferCC(input: T, init: T = null, bufferDepth: Int = 2)`` function provided in ``spinal.lib._`` will instantiate the necessary flip-flop (the number of flip flop will depends on the bufferDepth) to mitigate the phenomena.
-more infos about `metastablity <https://www.intel.com/content/dam/www/programmable/us/en/pdfs/literature/wp/wp-01082-quartus-ii-metastability.pdf>`_

 .. code-block:: scala